NeverMind109/Digital-Releases-app/README.md

-# App with current film releases of this month
+# App with this month's digital film releases

 # Using Kinopoisk Api Unofficial